This example aims to build a machine learning model to assess bankruptcy risk from qualitative parameters from experts.

 Contents

 This example is solved with Neural Designer.
-In order to follow this example step by step, you can use the free trial.
+To follow this example step by step, you can use the free trial.

 1. Application type